jacobrnowak/jacobrnowak/README.md

 # Hey there!
 I'm Jacob 👋

 Welcome to my GitHub!
-I’m super interested in all things bioinformatics and love digging into genomics, transcriptomics, and anything that helps us better understand how life works at the molecular level.
+I’m super interested in all things bioinformatics and genomics, and anything that helps us better understand how life works at the molecular level.

 When I'm not doing school work, I love playing volleyball and flying airplanes!

 ### What I’m into:
 - 🧬 Bioinformatics & Genomics
-- 📊 RNA-seq analysis
+- 📊 Data analysis
 - 🏐 Volleyball
-- ✈️ Aviation
+- ✈️ Flying

 <!--